Ornamental Pineapple Plant Indoor Care and Propagation: Ananas Bromeliad Care

 Temperature and Humidity

-The best temperature for growing Ornamental Pineapple indoors is an average warmth between 18-270C.
-Temperatures outside this range will negatively affect growth of the plant.
+The best temperature for Ornamental Pineapples is an average warmth between 18-270C.
+Temperatures outside this range will negatively affect growth of the plant; reduced growth and wilting leaves.

 Potting Medium